<< .. Go to : : Home : : Exercise 1 : : Demo 1A : : Demo 1B : : Demo 1C : : Demo 1D : : TAGS : : All Class Demos .. >>

 Have you noticed that the text you have added automatically aligns to the left?
 This is the default position.
 What if you want your text to go to the right?
 Add an Attribute.
 Attributes modify elements by giving more information.

 Attributes are only contained in the opening tag, never in the closing tag.
 They come after the element, in the tag.
 You can use more than one attribute in an element.
-Be sure to seperate them with a space.
+Be sure to separate them with a space.

 HTML tag with attributes